fluent/fluent-plugin-opensearch/README.md

 ### routing_key

-Similar to `parent_key` config, will add `_routing` into elasticsearch command if `routing_key` is set and the field does exist in input event.
+Similar to `parent_key` config, will add `_routing` into opensearch command if `routing_key` is set and the field does exist in input event.

 ### remove_keys

 ```
 parent_key a_parent
 routing_key a_routing
-remove_keys a_parent, a_routing # a_parent and a_routing fields won't be sent to elasticsearch
+remove_keys a_parent, a_routing # a_parent and a_routing fields won't be sent to opensearch
 ```

 ### remove_keys_on_update

-Remove keys on update will not update the configured keys in elasticsearch when a record is being updated.
+Remove keys on update will not update the configured keys in opensearch when a record is being updated.
 This setting only has any effect if the write operation is update or upsert.

 If the write setting is upsert then these keys are only removed if the record is being